 DAILY SPECIALS, PLEASE ASK YOUR SERVER

-private, personal bartender, comfortable elegant atmosphere, catered menu, bakery options for cupcakes or cakes available.
-Host your work party, meeting, rehearsal dinner, birthday party, whatever it may be in our very popular upstairs bar or mezzanine.
+private, personal bartender, comfortable elegant atmosphere, catering menu for in house parties available.
+Host your work party, company meeting, rehearsal dinner, birthday party, whatever it may be in our very popular upstairs bar or mezzanine.
 Contact us for more information with the form below.

 For inquiries on our event space, questions, or comments please fill out the form below and we'll get back to you as soon as possible.
 Cheers!

 Wilson & Washburn is a nod to early Omaha, a lawless and debaucherous pioneer town.
 Numerous characters shaped the city, including prominent madams Anna Wilson & Josie Washburn.